Revitalizing and Transforming Manufacturing Sector in India

 IoT is built on the idea of connecting everyday objects to the internet, enabling them to communicate and interact with each other autonomously.
 This interconnectedness offers several advantages:

-Enhanced Efficiency: IoT devices can gather and analyze data, leading to better decision-making and improved efficiency in various processes, from supply chain management to energy consumption.
+Enhanced Efficiency: IoT devices can gather and analyze received data, leading to better decision-making and improved efficiency in various processes, from supply chain management to energy consumption.

 Improved Safety and Monitoring: IoT-enabled devices can monitor and detect changes in their environment, promoting safer operations in industries like healthcare, transportation, and manufacturing.